raiden-map/raiden-map-config/README.md

     For this point you can also read pdf in **Configuration-guide** folder.

-    **Remenber**: At every terminal opened you must set docker-env for minikube:
+    **Remember**: At every terminal opened you must set docker-env for minikube:

     ```bash
     eval $(minikube docker-env)